nikodunk/roomsolar/content/solar-kit/_index.md

 -----
 #### Planned future expansions

-* Daisy-chain the batteries and solar for a bigger system up to 10kWh / 4kw.
+* Daisy-chain the batteries and solar for a bigger system up to 10kWh / 4kW.
-* Grid-tie them to your fuse box to run your household seemlessly during a power outage.
+* Grid-tie them to your fuse box to run your household seamlessly during a power outage.
 * Window transmission (currently there will be a gap).
 * Energy trading between separate households and selling back to the grid (demand response, etc).
-* FAQ & Calculations (sustainability, etc):

 -----